thorgate/pywaybiller/pywaybiller/docs/TransportOrdersApi.md

     number__iexact = 'number__iexact_example' # str | Filters transport orders with specified number (case insensitive). (optional)
     number__in = 'number__in_example' # str | Filters transport orders with specified list of transport order numbers.
-Multiple values may be separated by commas. (optional) offset = 0 # int | The initial index from which to return the results (optional) (default to 0) start_date = '2013-10-20T19:20:30+01:00' # datetime | Filters transport orders that have transport date after the specified date. (optional) status = 'status_example' # str | Filters transport orders with specified status (case sensitive). (optional) status__contains = 'status__contains_example' # str | Filters transport orders of which statuses contain this keyword (case sensitive). (optional)
+Multiple values may be separated by commas. (optional) offset = 0 # int | The initial index from which to return the results (optional) (default to 0) origin_ids = 'origin_ids_example' # str | Filters transport orders with a specified list of origin IDs from your system.
+Multiple values may be separated by commas. (optional) raw_destination_ids = 'raw_destination_ids_example' # str | Filters transport orders with a specified list of raw destination IDs.
+Multiple values may be separated by commas. (optional) raw_origin_ids = 'raw_origin_ids_example' # str | Filters transport orders with a specified list of raw origin IDs.
+Multiple values may be separated by commas. (optional) start_date = '2013-10-20T19:20:30+01:00' # datetime | Filters transport orders that have transport date after the specified date. (optional) status = 'status_example' # str | Filters transport orders with specified status (case sensitive). (optional) status__contains = 'status__contains_example' # str | Filters transport orders of which statuses contain this keyword (case sensitive). (optional)